B2B

 Tiered Pricing

 Tiered pricing is a strategy where B2B ecommerce brands offer different pricing “levels” for the same product based on usage, perks, and access to features.
 Tiers are usually priced low to high, with the lowest tier offering the fewest perks.
+Tiered pricing is one of the clearest B2B ecommerce pricing strategies because it creates a visible pricing structure for different needs and budgets.

 Many B2B companies use an introductory free tier as a free trial.
 Customers can choose the basic tier for a free product trial and can upgrade if they want access to premium features.